How agent memory, context engineering, and knowledge graphs are converging in 2026, and where Living Memory and Alexandria fit.

 | Presentation | Chunks returned by query | Claims installed as capabilities. [[wiki-links]] carry reasoning inline.
 Progressive disclosure. |

 Hierarchical token-level memory (academic gold standard).
 Memory evolution (decay, condensation, supersession) ahead of the field.
 Propositional framing matches the "retrieve-then-generate" paradigm the industry is moving toward.
 Forgetting design is the most complete in any source evaluated.
+File-system-as-state: independently confirmed by two 2026 empirical papers (Cao et al. +17.3%; Lee et al. / Stanford +7.7pt) — the exact pattern this architecture already implements in .agent-data/, scratchpads, and decision traces.

 Episodic memory (raw case records beneath lessons).
 Context pressure handling for long-running agents.
 Shared memory access control for multi-agent writes.
 Memory explainability and retrieval attribution.
 Event-triggered learning for critical failures.